 Will I receive a Presenting Series season brochure?

 Due to these extraordinary circumstances, the 2020–2021 season brochure is only available online.

 Presenting Series season tickets sales end July 17 and single ticket sales begin on a date to be announced this fall.

 Will any additional shows be postponed or canceled?

-At this time, events scheduled for the fall of 2020 are expected to proceed as planned.
-We’ll communicate any program changes via the Center’s website, email, and social media.
+On July 1 we announced the cancellation of fall Presenting Series events and Browning Cinema screenings.
+At this time, events scheduled for the spring 2021 season are expected to proceed as planned.
+We’ll communicate any other program changes via the Center’s website, email, and social media.

 How do you handle refunds?